gururafiki/oracle-cloud-docker-swarm-setup/README.md

 ### 4. Run Ansible Playbook

 > *Imporant*: if you haven't connected to instances before over SSH - you may need to approve that you want to connect to unknown host.
+This can be mitigated by setting env variable: `ANSIBLE_HOST_KEY_CHECKING=false` or creating/updating `~/.ansible.cfg` with `host_key_checking = False`.
 > *Important*: `<ssh_private_key_path>` should point to private key that is that pair for `ssh_public_key_path` from terraform configuration.
-> *Important*: this playbook is written for AMD64 chips, it needs to be slightly changed for ARM chips if you are using them.

 ```bash
 cd ansible